oddcamp/frontend-manual/README.md

     * ✅ `.settings-nav__links__list` is ok
     * ❌ `.settings-nav__links__list__item` should be avoided

 * In case of a need to chain more than three selector levels consider nesting.
-Nested single class names should start with a dash which indicates that this selector is scoped/local (belongs to the parent selector) and altogether it doesn't conflict with global components:
+Nested single class names should start with a dash which indicates that this selector is scoped/local (belongs to the parent selector) and altogether it won't conflict with a probable global component that has the same name:
     * 👌 `.settings-nav .-links` is good
     * ❌ `.settings-nav .links` should be avoided

-    Do not confuse the last example with the cases when extending a global component:
+    Important!
+Do not confuse the last example with the cases of extending a global component:

     * 👌 `.settings-nav .links` is good if `.links` was a global component and was meant to be extended under the `.settings-nav` component